jaimejim/draft-version-problem/draft-jimenez-version-problem.md

    - an optional Resource is added or removed in the Object

 Compatibility is guaranteed between client and server when they interact.

+REVISE:
 Currently IPSO creates a new reusable resource whenever a reusable resource changes.
 Any object that wants to make use of the new reusable resource has to be updated resulting in a new version of the object.
 The discussion is around deprecation of versioning altogether {{VERSION}}.

 ## YANG versioning